UoA-eResearch/deep-learning-tutorial-2019/introduction.md

 ## What will you learn today?

-Today you will learn the fundamentals of deep learning and go through some of the most common case studies with neural networks.
+Today you will learn the fundamentals of deep learning and go through some exercises to show the fundamentals of using neural networks.

 ![keras](https://keras.io/img/keras-logo-small.jpg)

-You will use Keras to create your first deep learning models.
-Keras is an open-source neural-network library running on top of Tensorflow written in Python.
+We will use Keras to create these deep learning models.
+Keras is an open-source neural-network library running on top of Tensorflow and written in Python.
 It is designed to be easy to use and to enable fast experimentation with deep neural networks.

 ## Agenda